Management Contracts: Everything You Need to Know

 What are Management Contracts?

-Management contracts are legal agreements that enable one company to have control of another business' operations.
+Management contracts are legal agreements that enable one company to have control of another business's operations.
 Business owners often sign these written agreements directly with the management company.
 This typically gives the management company operational control for an established period of time, usually for two to five years.
 Most management contracts are task-specific and focused on the work itself, not established outcomes.

 Advantages of Management Contracts